Mumbai mayor finds COVID-19 vaccines stored in normal fridge at hotel | Health

 The mayor conducted the inspection at The Lalit Hotel in Andheri East, during which some Brihanmumbai Municipal Corporation (BMC) officials accompanied her.

-Talking to reporters later, Pednekar said there is a tie-up between the hotel and critic at are Hospital, a local private hospital.
+Talking to reporters later, Pednekar said there is a tie-up between the hotel and a local private hospital.

 The hospital had procured the COVID-19 vaccine doses from the central government, which the civic and the state authorities were not aware of, she said.